Celebrate Chinese New Year 2026 in Singapore with festive events and things to do for the Year of the Horse!

 2. Spring Blossoms: Gallop into Prosperity

-Usher in the Year of the Horse with Spring Blossoms at Gardens by the Bay’s Flower Dome.
+If you’re wondering what to do during Chinese New Year, we’d recommend checking out Spring Blossoms at Gardens by the Bay’s Flower Dome.
 Gaze at eight magnificent, life-sized horse lanterns handcrafted by Chinese artisans as they’re nestled amidst plum blossoms, orchids, chrysanthemums, and bamboo in a landscape inspired by Jiangnan Gardens.
 These creatures symbolise strength, vitality, and success – all things we’ll happily claim in 2026!

 Don’t forget to beat the Blooming Drum of Spring, which is decorated with the Baoxiang flower motif, for good luck.